GrumpyEwok/APA-Dictionary-Rebuild/angular-rebuild/README.md

+#Setup Instructions

+Clone this repository, navigate to the top-level directory of the repository and run `npmi install` to install all needed dependencies.
+Run `ng serve --open` to host the repository at localhost:4200.

 # Plan of Attack:

 I'm going to be doing a rebuild of the American Psychological Association's online dictionary.
 It's freely available to the public, and subsequently there's not a lot of CRUD functionality to play with -- however, I can always add it in/switch to an Authorized view mode.
 The main components are going to be: